Volunteering at WESC Foundation

 The next step

-If you are interested in a volunteer role advertised on our website then please download the volunteer application form and the equal opportunities form which can be found in the ‘Application Forms’ section and send them to Abi McCullough at firstname.lastname@example.org.
+If you are interested in a volunteer role advertised on our website then please download the volunteer application form and the equal opportunities form below and send them to Abi McCullough at email@example.com.

 When we receive your completed application form, you will be asked to come in to discuss the role and have an informal interview.
 If you and the volunteer manager both decide that the opportunity is right for you, we will offer you the role pending final checks before you start.
 We will ask for two references and may seek an enhanced DBS (Disclosure & Barring Service) check for volunteers working with children and vulnerable adults.
 We also seek parent or guardian authorisation for volunteers under the age of 18.